fidojs/documentcss-app-resume-website-example/README.md

 For the final dialog, accept the default of "generate" for npm run script.

+Now, when you edit `index.jade` or `assets/sass/style.sass`, the generation npm script will automatically run, and the website will live-reload.

 ## What was necessary

 What was necessary to make this Grunt app functional with `documentCSS.app`?